George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-warnings.md

 > An exception was thrown from a function without the correct `[Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")]` guard...

 This warning happens if Unity encounters a throw in code that `[Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")]` doesn't guard.
-In the Editor, thrown exceptions will be caught and logged to the Console, but in a Player build, a `throw` becomes an abort, which crashes your application.
-Burst warns you about these exceptions, and advises you to place them in functions guarded with `[Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")]`, because functions guarded with that attribute will not be included in Player builds.
+In the Editor, thrown exceptions are caught and logged to the Console, but in a Player build a `throw` becomes an abort, which crashes your application.
+Burst warns you about these exceptions, and advises you to place them in functions guarded with `[Conditional("ENABLE_UNITY_COLLECTIONS_CHECKS")]` because such functions are not included in Player builds.
 However, if you want to purposely throw an exception to crash your application, use the `IgnoreWarningAttribute` to suppress the warnings that Burst provides on the `throw`:

 ```c#
 [IgnoreWarning(1370)]